-Our planned “surveillance” testing program (collecting and analyzing samples from selected non-symptomatic individuals) will be aided by our partnership with the San Bernardino County Department of Public Health (County DPH), which operates a community COVID-19 testing clinic on the University’s Redlands campus making it convenient for those on the Redlands campus to schedule appointments.
+Our “surveillance” testing program (collecting and analyzing samples from selected non-symptomatic individuals) is aided by our partnership with the San Bernardino County Department of Public Health (County DPH), which operates a community COVID-19 testing clinic on the University’s Redlands campus making it convenient for those on the Redlands campus to schedule appointments.
 The purpose of this testing protocol is to screen for positive COVID-19 cases and aid in identifying potential outbreaks sooner than we would if only relying on a daily health assessment/symptom survey.
 The health, safety and privacy of our community is our top priority.

 You are exempt from the weekly surveillance testing requirement if you have received the primary series of a COVID vaccine (two doses for Pfizer and Moderna; one dose for Johnson & Johnson) and a booster of COVID-19 vaccine within three weeks of becoming eligible to do so.

 Submit a copy of your completed COVID-19 Vaccination Record Card to the University by following instructions in the vaccination policy.